What is action for education?

 Build networks for change by supporting and connecting volunteer and non-volunteer organisations and building their capacity

-Since 2015, Chios has been a crucial way-station in the journeys of tens of thousands of refugees.
-Passing through Turkey, then crossing the short straits to the island, it's one of the closest access points to Europe.
+Samos and Chios have both been a crucial way-stations in the journeys of tens of thousands of refugees since 2015.
+Passing through Turkey, then crossing the short straits to the islands, they are some of the closest access points to Europe.

 In May 2016, the EU-Turkey deal changed the situation.
 Rather than passing through the island, those already there - and those arriving - became trapped.
 Unable to continue to mainland Greece and unwilling to return to Turkey, formal and non-formal camps sprung up to cater for the thousands caught there.